Algerians in France: Racism

 In the 1960s, this sort of racial propaganda continued with the help of public health institutes.
 They targeted Algerian immigrants along with other African immigrants from Mauritius, Mali and other countries.
 A study, published in 1963, entitled "Black workers in the Parisian region" (Les travailleurs noirs dans la region parisienne), outlined reasons for why, for public health reasons, African immigrants were not beneficial for France:

 "They are accustomed to wearing practically nothing in Africa where the temperature ranges from 90 to 100 degrees, and when they arrive in Paris, especially during the cold winter, they are highly prone to catching disease like tuberculosis".

 This report also cited Africans' perceived diets as reason to reject them as workers.
 These public health officials were under the impression that Africans ate only simple foods such as rice and beans, and therefore, could not survive the heavy workload required of them in France.
 In reality, Africans ate a variety of healthy food and balanced meals.
 This report further argued that these food deficiencies meant Africans were ridden with disease.
 Thus, African immigrants in France were required to carry around passbooks with detailed medical information, and were often randomly stopped and checked by French officials.

 This type of racial bias showed a resurgence in the late 1980s and early 1990s with the French political party, the National Front.
 Jean-Marie Le Pen, the leader of the National Front, led with the slogan "Two million immigrants, two million unemployed".
-Le Pen is also quoted as saying "Yes, I believe in racial inequality… they do not all have the same capacity to evolve".
+Le Pen is also quoted as saying, "Yes, I believe in racial inequality ... they do not all have the same capacity to evolve".
 During this time, books with black children featured on the covers were banned.
 As the 1990s progressed, the National Front's influence grew.
 The group took political control of the French city of Toulon, and promised to deny housing to African immigrants living in the city.

+Religion

+According to a 2023 report, the 2020 INED-INSEE surveys have stated, 91 percent of those who grew up in Muslim families claim the religion of their parents.

+According to the national survey of 2020 holden by the INSEE, 64% of the French of Algerian origin who were surveyed adhered to Islam; at the same time, 4% of the French of Algerian origin adhered to Christianity, of whom 3% were Catholics and 1% other Christians (without further specification).
+32% of the French of Algerian origin declared that they had no religion.
+According to the same survey 89% of Algerian-born people in France adhered to Islam.